cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Process *p*'s prepared proposal can differ in two different rounds where *p* is the proposer.

-* Requirement 1 [`PrepareProposal`, timeliness]: If the network is in a synchronous period while processes *p* and *q* are in *r<sub>p</sub>*, then the value of *TimeoutPropose* at *q* must be such that *q*'s propose timer does not time out (which would result in *q* prevoting `nil` in *r<sub>p</sub>*).
+* Requirement 1 [`PrepareProposal`, timeliness]: If *p*'s Application fully executes prepared blocks in `PrepareProposal` and the network is in a synchronous period while processes *p* and *q* are in *r<sub>p</sub>*, then the value of *TimeoutPropose* at *q* must be such that *q*'s propose timer does not time out (which would result in *q* prevoting `nil` in *r<sub>p</sub>*).

-`PrepareProposal` stands on CometBFT's critical path.
-Thus, Requirement 1 ensures the Application or operator will set a value for `TimeoutPropose` such that the time it takes to fully execute `PrepareProposal` does not interfere with CometBFT's propose timer.
+Full execution of blocks at `PrepareProposal` time stands on CometBFT's critical path.
+Thus, Requirement 1 ensures the Application or operator will set a value for `TimeoutPropose` such that the time it takes to fully execute blocks in `PrepareProposal` does not interfere with CometBFT's propose timer.
-Note that violation of Requirement 1 may just lead to further rounds, but will not compromise correctness.
+Note that the violation of Requirement 1 may lead to further rounds, but will not compromise liveness because even though `TimeoutPropose` is used as the initial value for proposal timeouts, CometBFT will be dynamically adjust these timeouts such that they will eventually be enough for completing `PrepareProposal`.

-Requirement 1 is particularly important if *p*'s Application fully executes prepared blocks in `PrepareProposal` as a form of optimistic execution.

 * Requirement 2 [`PrepareProposal`, tx-size]: When *p*'s Application calls `ResponsePrepareProposal`, the total size in bytes of the transactions returned does not exceed `RequestPrepareProposal.max_tx_bytes`.